Darker-Ink/Darker-Ink/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=Darker-Ink" alt="Darker-Ink" /> </p>

 <p align="left">Hey, I'm DarkerInk.
 I like to Code in my free time, I've been coding for a few years now and find it fun.
-I really want to be a chef though I would also like a coding job.</p>
+I really want to be a chef though I would also like a coding job.</p> I do got a Discord Account if you would like to add me, DarkerInk#1750 I'm on most of the time!

 ###  Languages and Tools:
 <p>These Are some of the languages that I know and use</p>